Ultimate Royal Icing Transfers Guide

 HOW TO USE ROYAL ICING TRANSFERS IN COOKIE DECORATING?

-This mean that sugar transfer is applied on a dry surface.
-This maybe a cookie that is iced with a base layer, fondant or bare cookie.
+This mean that sugar transfer is applied on a dry surface, may it be dry royal icing, fondant or a bare cookie.

-To glue the transfer onto a surface use little bit of royal icing on the back of a transfer.
-Then gently place transfer onto a cookie.
+To glue the transfer onto a surface, use a little bit of royal icing on the back of the transfer.
+Then, gently place the transfer onto a cookie.
+I use a gentle shifting motion to ensure it lays flat and as flush with the surface as possible.

 Succulent Cookies – flower pots, royal icing succulents